New iPhone App ReleasedComplete app and website monitoring with screen recording

 Are there other ways to block GIFs on iPhones and iPads?

-Can Domains be blocked on iPhones and iPads using Screen Time?
+Can Apple's GIF domain be blocked using Screen Time?

 Unfortunately, no. Screen Time can be used to block websites accessed through Safari and most other websites.
-It can't, however, block domains used by other apps like iMessage.
+It can't block domains used by other apps like iMessage.
+As a result, you couldn't block GIFs in iMessage by adding the domain to screen time's website blocklist.